The Curve (shopping mall)

 The Curve is a shopping mall located in Mutiara Damansara, Petaling Jaya, Selangor, Malaysia.
 Opened in 2005, it features an open-air, pedestrian-friendly design with a central piazza that serves as a social and event space.
-The mall is part of the larger Mutiara Damansara commercial development and is connected to adjacent properties including eCurve (now known as IPC Shopping Centre).
+The mall is part of the larger Mutiara Damansara commercial development and is connected to adjacent properties such as IKEA & IPC Shopping Centre.

 Location and access

 The mall is accessible via five major routes: